amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 #### Fowler (UK)

-Fowler were an English maker of pocket watch slide rules.
-They were founded in 1853, and they held numerous British patents.
-Fowler calculators were exceedingly well-made, like expensive pocket watches, and they came in high-quality wooden cases that resembled jewel boxes.

 ***Fowler's Universal Calculator***—At about 8.5 cm in diameter, the Fowler's Universal Calculator is perfectly sized for the hand.
 Etched into the glass face cover is the fixed red hairline, aligned with the crown at 12 o'clock.
 Turning this crown clockwise rotates the face anticlockwise, and turning it anticlockwise rotates the face clockwise.
 All the scales are etched onto this one-piece, rotating face.
 And turning the crown at 2 o'clock clockwise rotates the clear plastic cursor bearing the black hairline clockwise, and turning it anticlockwise rotates the cursor anticlockwise.
 It is a bit odd that this slide rule has no $x^2$ $A$ and $B$ scales, but it has a very long, triple-cycle $\sqrt[3]{x}$ scale.

 ![Fowler Universal Calculator](./figures/SlideRules/FowlerUniversal/front.jpg)

 #### Gilson (US)

-Gilson, established 1930s, were an American maker of cheap, but serviceable, aluminium circular rules with spiral scales.
-They made many models, both large (almost 22 cm diameter) and small (about 12 cm diameter), but all were of the same, three-cursor design.
-Strangely, they even made slide rules for computer scientists, which included $hex$-$oct$-$dec$ base conversion scales.

 ***Gilson Binary***—The Gilson Binary is a cheaply-made, large, thin, aluminium disc of nearly 22 cm in diameter.
 But given its immense size, it is capable of yielding very high precision.
 And its two-arm cursor mechanism is rather clever.
 The frontside has $C$, $CI$, $A$, $K$, $L$, $LL_0$, $LL_1$, $LL_2$, $LL_3$, fraction multiplication and division scale, and millimetre to fractional inch conversion scale pair.
 Back in the day, engineers round the world found fractions to be annoying, like a piece of food stuck between the teeth.
 But to American engineers, fractions were their bread-and-butter.
 The $C$ scale is over 60 cm in length.
 The range of the entire clockwise, quadruple-cycle $LL_n$ scale is an impressive $[1.0015, 10^6]$.
 The tan-colour face is punctuated with bright yellow scale background rings: the $LL_0$ has tan background, $LL_1$ has yellow background, etc. This somewhat eases the daunting task of chasing the mammoth $LL$ scale round the large face.
 The front face has two clear plastic cursors, one longer than the other.
 When the long cursor is moved, the short cursor also moves in lock step.
 But the short cursor can be moved independently of the long cursor.
 Ordinarily, computations begin with setting the long cursor hairline on the $1$ on the $C$ scale, and end with reading under the short cursor hairline on the appropriate scale.
 Suffice it to say the Gilson Binary's design is unique.
 Without the aid of a manual, even experienced straight rule users would be hard pressed to figure out how to use it.
 But once its quirks have been discovered, it is just as simple to use as a straight rule.